saltmade/dotfiles/README.md

 3. [Rename your fonts using fonttools](http://www.fontgeek.net/blog/?p=343).
 It's important you get your name in before using the Nerd Font patcher as attempting to change it after will result in conflicts between glyphs.

 4. Download and apply the [Nerd Font patcher](https://github.com/ryanoasis/nerd-fonts#option-8-patch-your-own-font) to get many snazzy icons in your editor.
 I modify the `patch-fonts` script to ignore adding information to font name.
+Use `find . -name "OperatorCode*.otf" -exec ./font-patcher -c --careful {} \;` to do the hard work.

 5. Make sure ligatures are turned on in your editor/terminal emulator and apply.